kyuupichan/electrumx/README.rst

 Roadmap Pre-1.0
 ===============

-- minor code cleanups
+- minor code cleanups.
+It is unlikely DB format will change
-- at most 1 more DB format change; I will make a weak attempt to retain 0.6 release's DB format if possible
-- provision of bandwidth limit controls
+- better DoS protections and mempool handling
 - implement simple protocol to discover peers without resorting to IRC